 Even a small infection or injury can cause lymphedema to start.

-Protect your skin from injuries, even small ones:
+Protect your skin from injuries, even small ones.

-Take care of your feet:
+Take care of your feet.

-Taking care of cuts and scratches:
+Taking care of cuts and scratches.

-Taking care of burns:
+Taking care of burns.

-Call your health care provider if you have any of these symptoms:
+Call your doctor if you have any of these symptoms:

 Gamble GL.
 Lymphedema: Nonoperative treatment.
 In: Cronenwett JL and Johnston W., eds.
 Rutherford's Vascular Surgery.
 7th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 66.
+Philadelphia, PA: Saunders Elsevier; 2010:chap 66.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.